Iolop/mdns/README.md

 # mdns

-A tiny dns server powered by DPDK
+A tiny icmp ping reply powered by DPDK